 There’s a state-of-the-art kitchen, contemporary bathrooms, central air conditioning and heating, major appliances, and maybe even a wine cellar.

 Outside your cottage is a finished deck or patio, a newly rebuilt dock and boathouse, and a beachfront and property that is beautifully manicured.
 So what improvements remain to be done so your dream cottage will finally be complete?

-Adding a cottage outdoor kitchen or, better yet, an outdoor kitchen and living space is the perfect way to complete your home away from home.
+Adding an outdoor kitchen and living space is the perfect way to complete your home away from home.

 An outdoor kitchen and cottage life go hand in hand

 Year after year, RE/MAX’s annual Cabin and Cottage Trends Across Canada survey shows that the biggest reason anyone owns a cottage is to have a place where they can relax and spend time with family and friends.

 We can’t think of many better ways to enhance the experience of escaping the city for some R & R and hosting weekend get-togethers than by adding a cottage outdoor kitchen and living space.

 An increasing number of suburban homeowners have recognized the benefits of adding an outdoor living space to their backyards or upgrading their existing deck or patio area.
 These additions enhance the functionality of a home and increase its amount of livable square footage.

 Cottage country’s “design renaissance”

 Cottage owners are following suit.
 More cottagers are upgrading the exterior of their second home with a nicer cooking space and adding other features that boost their comfort level.